jkuczek15/spotifycollab/README.md

     `npm install -g angular-cli`

 5. Install [MongoDB](https://www.mongodb.com/download-center#community) for a database server.
 It is recommended that you add the MongoDB `bin` folder to your PATH environment variable.

+# Installing Software (iOS + Android)

+1. Install Node.js and npm as stated in step 1 above.
+2. Install React Native CLI using `npm install -g create-react-native-app`
+3. Install Expo CLI using `npm install -g exp`
+4. Install all project dependencies by navigating to `mobile/` and running `npm install`

-# Run the project
+# Run the project (Web)
 1. Navigate to the folder titled 'rest-api' and run the command `swagger project start`, this starts the rest-api which we will interact with both from the client and the server.
 2. Run a mongodb database server.
 On Linux, open a new terminal and type `mongod`.
 On Windows, the executable file is something similar to the following path:  `./Program Files/MongoDB/Server/{version}/bin/mongod`
 3. Navigate to the project directory and run `ng build --watch`.
 This builds the project and also watches the client side for changes.
 4. Navigate to the project directory and run `nodemon`, this starts the web server along with socket.io on two separate ports.
 This also watches the server for changes.

+# Run the project (Mobile)
+1. Navigate to the folder `mobile/` and run the command `exp start`.
+2. Install the Expo application on your phone using either Google Play Store or App Store
+3. Scan the displayed QR code using the Expo app.

 ## Rest API